Abhisyanth/Product-analyzer/README.md

 - Long inputs use more tokens; stay within your Groq quota.
 - Do not paste passwords, payment data, or other sensitive information.

-## License

-Add a license here if you want the repo to be open source (for example MIT).